camptocamp/c2cwsgiutils/README.md

 `{C2C_BASE_PATH}`.

 Some APIs are protected by a secret.
 This secret is specified in the `C2C_SECRET` variable or `c2c.secret` property.
 It is either passed as the `secret` query parameter or the `X-API-Key` header.
+Once accessed with a good secret, a cookie is stored and the secret can be omitted.

 ## Pyramid